 This year’s judges–Charles Finch, Bernice L. McFadden, and Alexi Zentner–considered 419 eligible novels and short story collections by American authors published in the US during the 2020 calendar year.
 Submissions came from 170 publishing houses, including independent and academic presses.

 Finch, McFadden, and Zentner prepared the following statement: “‘When you’re writing,’ said James Baldwin, ‘you’re trying to find out something you don’t know.’
 The five finalists for this year’s PEN/Faulkner Award are very different, their dazzling voices restrained, chaotic, tender, and funny in turn.
 But all five are radical truth-seekers.
 In their worlds, we return to the most essential questions about how we live and why: the questions that our present moment in history has prompted, too.”

 The “first among equals” winner, who will receive $15,000, will be announced on April 6, 2021.
 The remaining four finalists will each receive an honorarium of $5,000.
 All five authors–along with inaugural PEN/Faulkner Literary Champion, LeVar Burton–will be honored on May 10 at the 41st Anniversary PEN/Faulkner Award Celebration.
-Registration for this year’s virtual event, which supports PEN/Faulkner’s programs, is available at this link.
+You can access the event on our website.
 You can also purchase this year’s finalists here.

 ABOUT THE AUTHORS

 Deesha Philyaw’s debut short story collection, The Secret Lives of Church Ladies, won the 2021 PEN/Faulkner Award for Fiction, the 2020/2021 Story Prize, and the 2020 LA Times Book Prize: The Art Seidenbaum Award for First Fiction and was a finalist for the 2020 National Book Award for Fiction.